PennLINC/xcpEngine/docs/config/design.rst

  * *Output variables* are produced as the pipeline is run and are accessible at all stages of the pipeline
  * A fifth category of variable is not defined in the design file at all. *Subject variables* take different values for different subjects.
-See the cohort_ file documentation for more information about this type of variable.
+See the :ref:`cohortfile` file documentation for more information about this type of variable.

 Analysis variables